We have audited the accompanying standalone financial statements of

 assessment of the risks of material misstatement of the financial

 statements, whether due to fraud or error.
 In making those risk

-reasonableness of the accounting estimates made by management, as well
+of the accounting estimates made by the company''s Directors as well as

 In our opinion and to the best of our information and according to the

 explanations given to us, the aforesaid standalone financial statements

 give the information required by the Act in the manner so required and

 give a true and fair view in conformity with the accounting principles